griffin-h/tom-alertstreams/README.md

 convert the key-value pairs of the `OPTIONS` dictionary into properties (and values) of the `AlertStream` subclass instance.

+### Getting Kafka Stream Credentials
+As part of your `OPTIONS` for each Kafka stream, you need to configure access credentials.
+Visit these links to get credentials for [Hopskotch](https://hop.scimma.org/) and [GCN Classic over Kafka](https://gcn.nasa.gov/quickstart).
+Set the environment variables with the username and passwords obtained.
+Do not check them in to your code repository.

 ## Alert Handling